The dimension of polynomial growth holomorphic functions and forms on gradient K\"ahler Ricci shrinkers: Introduction

 For linear growth harmonic functions, Li and Tam proved that $dim(\mathcal{H}_1(M))\leq n+1$ on Ricci-nonnegative manifolds, when the manifold is K\"ahler and with nonnegative bisectional curvature, they also showed $M=\mathbb{C}^n$ when the equality is achieved.
 Rigidity of the real case with nonnegative Ricci curvature was proved by J. Cheeger, T. H. Colding and W. P. Minicozzi {\cite{CCM95}}, who further showed that if $dim(\mathcal{H}_1(M^n))=k+1$ for some integer $k\leq n-1$, then $M_{\infty}\cong \underline{M}_{\infty} \times \mathbb{R}^k$, where $M_{\infty}$ is the tangent cone at infinity of $M$.

 Once we know the dimension of $ \mathcal{O}_d$ is finite, we would like to know how $dim\mathcal{O}_d$ depends on the growth rate $d$.
-Actually, it was conjectured by Munteanu and Wang \cite{MW2014} that the upper bound for $dim_\mathbb{C} \mathcal{O}_d$ could be made explicit as a polynomial of $d$.
+Actually, the method of Munteanu and Wang \cite{MW2014} yields an upper bound for $dim_\mathbb{C} \mathcal{O}_d$ as an exponential function of $d$, they further speculated that the upper bound should be a polynomial function of $d$.
 Our next theorem gives a partial confirmation with some additional curvature assumptions. \begin{thm} Let $(M, g, f)$ be a gradient K\"ahler Ricci shrinker with bounded curvature, $\dim_{\mathbb{C}}M = m$, suppose there is a function $S_0(r)$ and a constant $\sigma > 0$ such that

 when $b= 2\sqrt{f}$ is large enough, then for all $d \geq 1$,

 where $C$ is a constant depending on the geometry. \end{thm} Note that on a gradient Ricci shrinker, the function $b = 2\sqrt{f}$ is asymptotic to the distance function \cite{CZ2010}, so the assumption in Theorem \ref{thm: effective dimension estimate for holomorphic functions} requires the scalar curvature to be asymptotically radial.
 For example, in the case when the shrinking soliton is asymptotically conical, we can take $S_0\equiv 0$ and $\sigma = 2$.
 In dimension four, gradient Ricci shrinkers with scalar curvature decaying to $0$ at infinity must be asymptotically conical by the work of Munteanu and Wang \cite{MW2019}.
 Theorem \ref{thm: effective dimension estimate for holomorphic functions} can be viewed as a positive evidence that the same phenomenon may still be true in higher dimension.